Tech-in-Schools-Initiative/pixio-community-lite-edition/README.md

 ## Prompt Moderation

-Pixio performs prompt moderation to ensure that the entered prompts do not contain inappropriate content.
+Pixio Community Lite performs prompt moderation to ensure that the entered prompts do not contain inappropriate content.
 It checks for prohibited words such as "nude," "naked," and "pussy."
 If a prompt contains any of these prohibited words, the generation process will be canceled, and an error message will be displayed.

 ## Models

-Pixio supports the following AI models for image generation:
+Pixio Community Lite supports the following AI models for image generation:

 - Analog Diffusion v1.0
 - Anything v3.0